Restorative Yoga For Beginners

 Yoga is a widely used form of CAM therapy to manage illness.
-One meta analysis aimed to determine yoga's effects on psychological health, QOL, and physical health of patients with cancer.
-The study included 11 randomized control trials, concluded that yoga has the potential to have benefits for people with cancer, specifically in improving psychological health.
+One meta analysis aimed to determine yoga’s effects on psychological health, QOL, and physical health of patients with cancer.
+The study included 11 randomized control trials, concluding that yoga has the potential to have benefits for people with cancer, specifically in improving psychological health.

 Yoga has shown to improve cancer survivors quality of life in studies.
 This same study investigated adherence of 2 forms of yoga in particular when it came to more sedentary cancer survivors.
 These more sedentary cancer survivors were randomized into a restorative yoga groups, and a more vigorous from of yoga practice.

 The results of this study found that; a. sedentary individuals were able to adhere to a long term-term yoga regimen, b. the rate of “adequate” attendance was higher for restorative yoga.

 Yoga in general, even for the general population, has been shown to promote personal growth, health, well-being and shown to assist individuals in their pursuit of peace and calmness.
 One of the reasons why we discuss yoga as multidimensional is not just because there are many forms, it’s because of the ability of yoga to make an impact differently in various populations.

 Child’s Pose (Balasana)

 Child’s pose is a fundamental pose in many restorative yoga sequences and is a common yoga pose in general.
 For beginner and experienced alike yogi’s, it offers a great stretch for the lower back, hips, thighs and ankles.

 This is a common starting position (or restful pose in a routine).
 Balasana is well known for it’s incorporation into a restorative yoga routine as a forward bend, inversion-type pose.